kiselgra/c-mera/README.md

 	1. [Programming Guide](#ProgGuide)

 ## C-Mera<a name="Overview">
-The C-Mera system is a very simple compiler that transforms a notation based on S-Expressions (sexp) for C-like languages to the native syntax of that language, e.g. from sexp-C to C, and from sexp-CUDA to CUDA.
+The C-Mera system is a set of very simple compilers that transform a notation based on S-Expressions (sexp) for C-like languages to the native syntax of that language, e.g. from sexp-C to C, and from sexp-CUDA to CUDA.
 The semantics of the sexp-based notation is identical to that of